Time is Brain

 How is stroke treated at Baptist Health?

 Our goal at Baptist Health is to treat every stroke quickly and effectively, so we can reduce the chance of lasting side effects or brain damage.
-When a patient arrives in one of our emergency rooms with stroke symptoms, we will work with our team of expert neuroradiologists to diagnose the condition as quickly as possible and treat it with clot-busting medications, such as a tissue plasminogen activator, or tPA.
+When a patient arrives in one of our emergency rooms with stroke symptoms, we will work with our team of expert neuroradiologists to diagnose the condition as quickly as possible and treat it with clot-busting medications.

 In addition to this treatment, our neurologists will work closely with physicians at Baptist Health’s cardiovascular institutes to use the latest treatment techniques and devices, including endovascular treatment, for removing blood clots or plaque from inside arteries.
 Our team may also decide to use coiling or flow diverters to help prevent blood flow from getting to an aneurysm or arteriovenous malformation, reducing its chance for rupture.